-Responsibility for the identification of hazards of substances and mixtures and for deciding on their classification lies mainly with manufacturers, importers and downstream users of those substances or mixtures.
-They must classify substances and mixtures placed on the market, which the supplier must then label and package.
-Manufacturers, producers of articles and importers must also classify substances not placed on the market that are subject to registration or notification to the European Chemicals Agency (ECHA) under the REACH Regulation.
+Pursuant to the CLP Regulation, the responsibility for the classification of chemicals placed on the market lies with manufacturers, importers and downstream users, while supplies are responsible for labelling and packaging.
+Manufacturers, producers of articles and importers shall also classify substances which are placed on the market that are subject to registration or notification to the European Chemicals Agency (ECHA) under the REACH Regulation.

-In Finland Tukes is the agency appointed as the competent authority concerning the CLP and REACH Regulations.
-These Regulations oblige the national competent authorities to maintain a national helpdesk from which enterprises can, for example, get answers to questions about the scope of application of the Regulations.
+In Finland, the Finnish Safety and Chemicals Agency (Tukes) is the competent authority for the CLP Regulation.
+The Regulations obliges the national competent authorities to operate a national helpdesk from which businesses can get answers to their questions about the scope of application of the Regulation.

-Legislation governing classification and labelling applied until 1 June 2015 (in Finnish):
+Legislation on classification and labelling to be applied until 1 June 2015

-Legislation governing classification and labelling to be applied to substances no later than 1 December 2010 and mixtures no later than 1 June 2015:
+Legislation on classification and labelling to be applied to substances on

 1 December 2010 at the latest and to mixtures on 1 June 2015 at the latest: